 BOWDEN, ARTEMISIA (1879–1969).
-Artemisia Bowden, black school administrator and civic leader, was born in 1879 in Albany, Georgia, the daughter of Milas and Mary Bowden.
+Artemisia Bowden, African American school administrator and civic leader, was born on January 1, 1879, in Albany, Georgia.
+She was the daughter of former slaves Milas Bowden and Mary (Molette) Bowden.
+She grew up in Brunswick, Georgia, where her father was an active member of St. Athanasius Episcopal Methodist Church, and Artemisia and her siblings attended St. Athanasius School.
 She graduated from St. Augustine's Normal School in Raleigh, North Carolina, in 1900.
-After teaching for two years in North Carolina, she moved to San Antonio, Texas, in 1902 to take over as principal of St. Philip's Normal and Industrial School, an Episcopal day school for black girls (see ST. PHILIP'S COLLEGE).
+After teaching for two years in North Carolina, first at a parochial school and then at High Point Normal and Industrial School in High Point, North Carolina, she moved to San Antonio, Texas, in 1902 to take over as principal of St. Philip's Day School, an Episcopal day school for black girls (see ST. PHILIP'S COLLEGE).
+She soon changed the school’s name to St. Philip’s Industrial School for Girls.
 Under her guidance the school added a boarding department, outgrew its original facilities, and by 1926 had achieved private junior college status, with Bowden as president.

-Bowden gave her time outside St. Philip's to civic and welfare projects for the blacks of San Antonio.
+Bowden, who never married, gave her time outside St. Philip's to civic and welfare projects for the African Americans of San Antonio.
 She was primarily responsible for the introduction of a black nursing unit in Robert B. Green Hospital, for securing Lindbergh Park for black residents, and for establishing the East End Settlement House.
 She also helped establish the State Training School for Delinquent Negro Girls at Brady (see CROCKETT STATE SCHOOL).

 Jo Eckerman, "Artemisia Bowden: Dedicated Dreamer," Texas Passages, Winter 1987.
+Marie Pannell Thurston, St. Philip’s College: A Point of Pride on San Antonio’s Eastside (College Station: Texas A&M University Press, 2013).
 Vertical Files, Dolph Briscoe Center for American History, University of Texas at Austin.
 Vertical Files, University of Texas Institute of Texan Cultures, San Antonio.